 Getting a closed work permit can lead to a smooth path to PR (depending on your EE profile) because just getting a closed work permit will gain you a minimum of 50 points for EE, and because any Canadian work experience of 1 or more years gets you more points as well.

-Difficulties: Landing the job and getting sponsored by a Canadian company can be very, very challenging, especially if you are trying to get a job from outside Canada.
-However, it may be promising if:
+Opportunities: Getting sponsored by a Canadian company can be challenging, however, it may be promising if:

 Make sure to check out our recent report on in-demand jobs in Canada here.